xinwen-xw/CMU-Graphics-DrawSVG/README.md

 While the application will always clear the render target buffer to the canvas color at the beginning of a frame to opaque white ((255,255,255,255) in RGBA) before drawing any SVG element, your transparency implementation should make no assumptions about the state of the target at the beginning of a frame.

-You will need to modify the parts of the code which write to the supersample buffer.
+You will need to modify all parts of the code which write to the supersample buffer.

 When you are done, you should be able to correctly draw the tests in `/alpha`.